Augusto Ballerini: Life and work

 Although successful, he found it necessary to supplement his income by giving private art lessons.
 He also provided numerous drawings for the conservative daily, La Nación, and La Ilustración Argentina.
 Together with the artists Ángel Della Valle, whom he had met in Florence, and Ernesto de la Cárcova, he created "La Colmena" (The Hive), an institution devoted to promoting and exhibiting local art.
-Later, he was named an honorary member of a similar organization known as the "Sociedad Estímulo de Bellas Artes".
+Later, he was named an honorary member of a similar organization known as the Sociedad Estímulo de Bellas Artes (Fine Arts Stimulus Society), an institution which played a leading role during the late 19th and early 20th centuries in promoting the fine arts and training painters in Argentina.

-His last exhibit was in 1902, at the Salón Freitas y Castillo.
-He died suddenly, while it was still in progress.
+Ballerini inaugurated his last exhibition,at the Salón Freitas y Castillo, in April 1902, to the applause of the public and the praise of critics.
+Eight days later he died suddenly, while it was still in progress.
+His remains are interred in Recoleta Cemetery.
 The following year, a major retrospective was held, featuring over 130 of his works.

+Among Ballerini's most famous paintings are Miraculous Origin of Our Lady of Luján in the Year 1630 (in the National Museum of Fine Arts) and The Crossing of the Andes.
+The latter painting, which is in the National Historical Museum, has been used as the basis for the reverse of two Argentine banknotes: 50 pesos moneda nacional (introduced 1968) and 1,000 pesos argentinos (introduced 1987).